Introduction

 Origin of the land plants

-The origin of the land plants may be traced by examining the phylogenetic relationships along the stem line that connects the land plants with the division of the eukaryotes into the bikonts and the unikonts, as shown below:
+The origin of the land plants may be traced by examining the phylogenetic relationships along the line of descent that connects the land plants with the division of the eukaryotes into the bikonts and the unikonts, as shown below:

 References